Inside: Why your kids watch too much T.V., and why you need to stop feeling guilty.

 And then there are all the different ideas on how to control, regulate, and otherwise rein in that awful screentime beast.

-Is it any wonder we’re constantly fighting mom guilt?
+Is it any wonder we’re constantly fighting mom guilt about screen time?

 The problem with these articles is that most of the parents clicking through to read those kinds of articles already freak out about how much TV their kids watch.